loopbackio/loopback-next/docs/site/Loopback-component-authorization.md

 }
 ```

-> and then tagged to an application as `AuthorizationTags.AUTHORIZER` as below.
+> the `authorize` function is then tagged to an application as
+> `AuthorizationTags.AUTHORIZER` as below.

 ```ts
 import AuthorizationTags from '@loopback/authorization';